Keluaa/Kokkos.jl/docs/src/config_options.md

 # Configuration Options

 Configuration options are set using [`Preferences.jl`](https://github.com/JuliaPackaging/Preferences.jl).
 Your `LocalPreferences.jl` file will store the options needed by your current project in a `[Kokkos]` section.

+!!! danger "Important"

+    Unlike some packages using `Preferences.jl`, it is possible to change all options during the same Julia session, using their setters.
+    However, if you need to dynamically configure `Kokkos.jl`, it must be done before loading the wrapper library.
+    After calling [`load_wrapper_lib`](@ref) (or [`initialize`](@ref)), all options will be locked, and any changes made afterwards will __not__ affect the current Julia session.

 ### kokkos_version

 The version of Kokkos to use.
 Must be a valid version tag in the official Kokkos repository (e.g.
-"4.0.00").
+`"4.0.00"`).

-Only used when [kokkos_path](@ref) is not set, and defaults to the packaged sources of kokkos.
+Only used when [kokkos_path](@ref) is not set, and defaults to the one of the packaged sources of kokkos.

-Each version is stored in the package's scratch space, and checked-out when loading the package.
+Each version is stored in the package's scratch space, which is checked-out upon loading the Kokkos.

 Can be set using `Kokkos.set_kokkos_version()`.
 The value for the current Julia session is stored in `Kokkos.LOCAL_KOKKOS_VERSION_STR`.